Xiaobin-Rong/deepvqe/README.md

 ### 2. Inference speed
-We are surprised to find that although DeepVQE requires for large computational resources, it achieves a good real-time factor of 0.2, which is compatible with the speed presented in the paper.
+We are surprised to find that although DeepVQE requires for large computational resources, it achieves a relatively good real-time factor of 0.2, which corresponds to the data presented in the paper.